-Astra's Maya Astronomy page graphic is derrived from the above image of El Caracol, believed to be an ancient observatory used by the Maya at Chichén Itzá in Yucatán.
+Astra's Ancient Astronomy page graphic is derrived from the above image of El Caracol, believed to be an ancient observatory used by the Maya at Chichén Itzá in Yucatán.
 Windows on the top level were aligned to crucial points in the solar cycle.
-This image was taken by R. Kihm in 1986.
+This image was taken by R. Kihm.

 Orion in MesoAmerica--article by Astra

 The Maya Astronomy Page - Astra's lecture from Michel Berger!

 Lunar Series - See the banner below the image of Caracol

 1942 – 1998